Call us on – 0800 0443 730

 STEP SIX – PLEA BARGAIN

 This can be a quick way of resolving the case at the first hearing without the need for a trial.
-We offer a guilty plea to a less serious offence usually drunk in charge provided the prosecution agree to drop the drink driving offence.
-Here are some examples.
+You have the option of offering a guilty plea to a less serious offence namely drunk in charge where the prosecution agree to drop the drink driving offence.
+This may result in 10 penalty points instead of an automatic driving ban.

 R v LG – Derby MC.
 The client admitted to driving after an accident but was not given her rights to access a solicitor by phone before the interview.
 The prosecutor agreed to accept drink in charge which meant 10 points instead of a lengthy driving ban.